-- Spoke in depth with Retailers’ Affiliate Partnerships team to make clear our stance on modern slavery, verify the truth of the allegations, and understand what actions they were taking.
+- Spoke in-depth with Retailers’ Affiliate Partnerships team to make clear our stance on modern slavery, verify the truth of the allegations, and understand what actions they were being taken.

 - Upon receiving satisfactory information from the Retailers’ team regarding the allegations, and their actions, we resumed the offers across our platforms.

 - Once resumed, the merchant page for the Retailers’ offers included information about the actions the business are taking and a link to their Modern Slavery Statement.

 - Produced a detailed Incident Report documenting our process for storage with other Incident Reports.